 Moreover, there’s the matter of fitting, or in other words, choosing the right size of cloud infrastructure.
 The size impacts the costs, so it’s important to make sure you don’t go overboard, because you may end up paying more than expected.

-3. Implement a cloud migration strategy that fits your needs
+3. Choose a cloud migration strategy that fits your needs

-There are six methods of migrating data to the cloud, commonly known as the 6R’s:
+There are six cloud migration strategies, commonly known as the 6R’s:

 Sometimes after identifying serious obstacles, you may make the decision to suspend your cloud migration project for now and get back to it at a later date.
 This may occur due to legal issues, for example, if you’re not allowed to store customer data on third-party servers.
 Sometimes, migration may not be advisable due to high license costs, for instance, when a license model calculates the price based on the infrastructure underlying the physical hardware capabilities.